-\$18,783 per annum.
-Non-monetary benefits Complimentary privileges at Crown Melbourne and Crown Perth facilities, mobile telephone and sa and other: arrangements for motor vehicle and superannuation.
-During Mr Nisbet's employment with Crown, I loyment Base salary: \$2,141,217 per annum.
-Superannuation Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equa \$18,783 per annum.
-Non-monetary benefits Complimentary privileges at Crown Melbourne and Crown Perth facilities, mobile telephone and sa and other: arrangements for motor vehicle and superannuation.
-During Mr Nisbet's employment with Crown, I Superannuation Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equal \$18,783 per annum.
-Non-monetary benefits Complimentary privileges at Crown Melbourne and Crown Perth facilities, mobile telephone and sa and other: arrangements for motor vehicle and superannuation.
-During Mr Nisbet's employment with Crown, I \$18,783 per annum.
-Non-monetary benefits Complimentary privileges at Crown Melbourne and Crown Perth facilities, mobile telephone and sa and other: arrangements for motor vehicle and superannuation.
-During Mr Nisbet's employment with Crown, I · and other: arrangements for motor vehicle and superannuation.
-During Mr Nisbet's employment with Crown, I Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to \$18,783 per annum.
-Nisbet will be entitled to relocation benefits for him and his family to Las Vegas. arrangements for motor vehicle and superannuation.
-During Mr Nisbet's employment with Crown, he is also entitled to additional customary expatriate benefits for himself and his family.
-Upon cessation of employment Mr Performance based remuneration STI: Discretionary STI based on the performance of Crown and the achievement of personal KPOs.
-Mr annual target STI is 50% of his base salary.
-Nisbet's LTI: Mr Nisbet participates in the 2014 Crown LTI.
-See further page 64.
-2015 Percentage breakdown (Includes voluntary and compulsory superannuation) STI 2010 2014 Crown LTI Crown LTI 78% 27% (55%) 50% Given that the Indexed Year 4 EPS Hurdle adopted under the 2010 LTI Modification was not achiev amended its provisioning in relation to the 2010 LTI Modification accordingly.
-This has resulted in a amounts previously expensed and, as a result of this, each executive who participated in the 2010 Modification must be shown to have a negative amount for the 2010 LTI component of their F15 rer Crown is required to include the reversal in remuneration disclosures in the form provided above.
-It assist security holders, set out below is a breakdown of remuneration which excludes the effect of of amounts previously expensed under the 2010 Crown LTI: reversal of LTI muneration.
-However, to Fixed remuneration STI 2014 Crown LTI (Includes voluntary and compulsory superannuation) 50% 18% 32% Post-employment Nil benefits Post-employment Crown may impose various restraint periods up to a period of up to 12 months post-employment. restraint Termination By Senior Executive: 6 months' notice.
-By Crown: 12 months' notice without cause; one month's notice for performance issues; three months' notice incapacity. due to Termination benefits Nil Payments made prior Nil to commencement to commencement
+Current Position term.
+Chief Executive Officer - Australian Resorts (from 1 August 2013): Mr Felstead's current employment agreement with Crown Resorts Limited has no fixed term.
+Fixed Remuneration Base salary: \$2,141,217 per annum Superannuation Compulsory Superannuation \$18,783 per annum.
+Compulsory Superannuation Guarantee Contributions up to the maximum contribution base, equating to Non-monetary benefits and other: nobile telephone and salary sacrifice to a travel allowance of \$50,000 per Performance based remuneration STI: Discretionary STI based or annual target STI is 40% or - own and the achievement of personal KPOs.
+Mr Felstead's LTI: Mr Felstead participates in the 2014 Crown LTI.
+Se e further page 64.
+2015 Percentage breakdown of remuneration Fixed remuneration (Includes voluntary and compulsory superannuation) STI 2010 Crown LTI 2014 Crown LTI 68% 27% (45%) 50% amended its provisioning in amounts previously expens Modification must be show Crown is required to include assist security holders, set Given that the Indexed Year 4 EPS Hurdle adopted under the 2010 LTI Modification was not achieved, Crown amended its provisioning in relation to the 2010 LTI Modification accordingly.
+This has resulted in a reversal of amounts previously expensed and, as a result of this, each executive who participated in the 2010 LTI Modification must be shown to have a negative amount for the 2010 LTI component of their F15 remuneration.
+Crown is required to include the reversal in remuneration disclosures in the form provided above.
+However, to assist security holders, set out below is a breakdown of remuneration which excludes the effect of the reversal of amounts previously expensed under the 2010 Crown LTI: Fixed remuneration (Includes voluntary and compulsory superannuation STI 2014 Crown LTI 47% 19% 34% Post-employment benefits Nil Post-employment restraint Crown may impose various s restraint periods up to a period of 12 months po st-employment.
+Termination By Senior Executive: 12 months' notice.
+By Crown: 12 months' notice without incapacity. cause; one month's not ce for performance issue s; three months' notice due to Termination benefits Nil Payments made prior Nil to commencement